Douglas--Rachford Splitting and ADMM for Pathological Convex Optimization: Introduction

 DRS has strong primal-dual symmetry, in the sense of Fenchel duality for convex optimization \cite{fenchel1953,rockafellar1970} and, more generally, Attouch-Th\'era duality for monotone operators \cite[p.\ 40]{mercier1980} and \cite{attouch1996}.
 See \cite[Lemma~3.6 p.\ 133]{eckstein1989} or \cite{bauschke2012,Bauschke2017,BauschkeMoursi2017_douglasrachford} for in-depth studies on this subject.
 Naturally, our results also exhibit a degree of primal-dual symmetry, although we do not explicitly address it in the interest of space.
 Rather, we take the viewpoint that the primal problem is the problem of interest and the dual problem is an auxiliary conceptual and computational tool.

-In operator theory, and especially in infinite dimensional problems arising from physics and PDEs, the sum of two maximal monotone operators may not maximal, and one can consider this a pathology.
-One remedy to such pathologies is to generalize the notion of the sum of two operators by regularizing the operators and then considering the limit as the regularization is reduced to zero \cite{attouch1994,REVALSKI1999979,REVALSKI2002505}.
+In operator theory, and especially in infinite dimensional problems arising from physics and PDEs, the sum of two maximal monotone operators may not be maximal, and one can consider this a pathology.
+One remedy to such pathology is to generalize the notion of the sum of two operators by regularizing the operators and then considering the limit as the regularization is reduced to zero \cite{attouch1994,REVALSKI1999979,REVALSKI2002505}.
 This notion of pathology and the remedy is quite different from what we consider.
 For some of the pathologies we consider, $\partial f+\partial g$ is a perfectly well-defined maximal monotone operator.
 Moreover, we do not remedy the pathology but rather simply analyze how DRS and ADMM behave under the pathology.
-Finally, we work in finite dimensions and thereby avoid certain complications exclusive to infinite dimensional problems.
+We work in finite dimensions and thereby avoid the notion of weak and strong convergence.

 When a problem is known to be pathological a priori, one can first modify or regularize the problem and then solve the non-pathological problem.
 One such approach is facial reduction, a pre-processing step that rids a pathological conic program of difficult pathologies \cite{borwein1981regularizing,borwein1981facial,borwein1982,ramana1997strong,pataki2000simple,cheung2013,waki2010,waki2013facial,permenter2014,lourencco2015solving,permenter2017solving,Permenter2017,pataki2017sieve}.
 In contrast, the goal of this work is to analyze DRS and ADMM when directly applied to pathological convex programs.
-To put in differently, we do not assume users of DRS or ADMM have a priori knowledge of whether the problem is pathological or not.
+To put in differently, we do not assume users of DRS or ADMM have a priori knowledge of whether the problem is pathological.

 The standard analysis for DRS proves the iterates converge using ideas from operator theory and fixed point iterations \cite{lions1979,eckstein1989,eckstein1992,combettes2004,combettes2011,eckstein2015,Combettes2018}.
 The standard analyses of ADMM prove the iterates converge by reducing ADMM to DRS \cite{gabay1983,eckstein1992,eckstein2015} or with a direct analysis via a Lyapunov function \cite{fortin1983,glowinski1984,bertsekaspar,Deng2016,Chen2017}.
 These analyses rely on the existence of a primal-dual saddle point, which only exists under the non-pathological case, and therefore do not immediately generalize to pathological setups.